 - What condition are my tools in?

-Having an accurate inventory of the tools and equipment you have on hand are vital to your company’s bottom’s line.
+Having an accurate inventory of the tools and equipment you have on hand is vital to your company’s bottom’s line.
 Searching for tools is a waste of employee’s time and spending money on replacement tools is very expensive.
 Many of these purchases are not necessary if you know where your assets and tools are located, what you should have in inventory at any given time, and what condition the tool is in.

 Software companies, such as Grey Trunk RFID, have had success with many construction companies solving these very issues.
 Below you will see the main problems each company faced and the reasons why they decided to implement a tool tracking system.